 What’s the best job in the world?
 Many people might say one that allows them to travel the world doing something they love.
 So it’s no surprise that jobs that have a travel component are highly sought after.

-For those who don’t win the temporary job lottery, there are plenty of other ways to get paid to travel the world.
+For those who didn’t win the temporary job lottery, there are plenty of other ways to get paid to travel the world.
 From archaeology to international aid work, there are plenty of rewarding careers that require a passport.

 Nick Carr, 41, was teaching guitar at schools in Melbourne when he embarked on a trip to Japan and took the opportunity to teach English to Japanese students.
 He soon decided to return home and complete a Master of Teaching English to Speakers of Other Languages (TESOL) at Deakin University.
 ‘I enjoy being an expat; I enjoy being in a different culture.
 Once I had a Master of TESOL, I could go to any country in the world and find work quickly,’ he says.